davidsherlock/edd-ajax-search/readme.txt

 * CSS resources (stylesheets) can be easily disabled from the options.
 * Built with developers and third-party integration in mind.
 Loaded with action hooks and filters, making customisation easy.

-For a more detailed list of options and features of EDD Ajax Search, please read the [official documentation](https://sellcomet.com/docs/edd-ajax-search/ "EDD Ajax Search Official Documentation").
+For a more detailed list of options and features of Easy Digital Downloads Ajax Search and Ajax Search Pro, please read the [official documentation](https://sellcomet.com/docs/edd-ajax-search/ "EDD Ajax Search Official Documentation").

 == Installation ==